Data-Driven Calibration of Large Liquid Detectors with Unsupervised Learning: Validation

 The structure of our delays in \autoref{fig:our_delays} show very similar crate by crate structure to the standard SNO+ delays \autoref{fig:standard_delays} \cite{descampsPCACalibrationSNO2016}.
 The model has no knowledge of the crate/card/channel structure of the electronics (similarly to the laserball calibration) with the PMT IDs used purely as indices into lookup tables.
 Thus, the replication of this structure indicates that the calibration is finding physically meaningful results.

 Comparing the delays from the two methods directly in \autoref{fig:delay_residual_flatmap}, there is a clear dependence of the delay residuals on the $z$ position of the PMTs.
 This difference is approximately linear with a \qty{1}{\nano\second} difference from top to bottom of the detector based off the linear fit.
-However, this is consistent with the uncertainty in the absolute position of the laserball ($\sim \qty{10}{\centi\metre}$) that was used for the initial timing calibration \cite{cameronPhotomultiplierTubeCalibration}.
+However, this is consistent with the uncertainty in the absolute position of the laserball ($\sim \qty{10}{\centi\metre}$ \footnote{This calculation assumes a typical \qty{200}{\milli\metre\per\nano\second} speed of light leading to a $2 \times \qty{10}{\centi\metre} / \qty{200}{\milli\metre\per\nano\second} = \qty{1}{\nano\second}$ top to bottom timing difference.} ) that was used for the initial timing calibration \cite{cameronPhotomultiplierTubeCalibration}.